Yeoman2320/Data_Projects/README.md

-# HTML files for the PG-ML/AI Projects.
+# HTML files & PDF files for the PG-ML/AI Projects.
 # Please download to see.